 I have had a chance to pull many shots with Brera and it’s a great alternative to its sister since it’s automatic.
 You don’t need any extra gadgets for this machine as it comes with an inbuilt ceramic burr grinder with 5 settings.

-I was surprised how fully programmable this machine is.
-With the pre-infusion function, it allows coffee to bloom, which results in a higher-quality espresso.
-The frothing wand works also as a hot water dispenser, ideal for americanos and tea.
+I was surprised by how fully programmable this machine is.
+The pre-infusion function allows coffee to bloom, which results in a higher-quality espresso.
+The frothing wand works also as a hot water dispenser, ideal for an americano and tea.